sofathitesh/doconce/doc/demos/quickref/quickref.rst

 Title, Authors, and Date
 ------------------------

-A typical example of giving a title, a set of authors, and a date reads::
+A typical example of giving a title, a set of authors, a date, and an optional table of contents reads::